SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - SAP table locks

-Recommendation: Load testing with real peak volume before go-live.
+Recommendation: Load test with real peak volume before go-live.

 3. Ignoring Security